asdub/improved-telegram/README.md

 ### Project Description
-This project was made as part of the Code Institute Full Stack Development Course.
+This is the final project for my software development diploma.

 I have created an app to promote the services of a freelance designer.
 Allowing users to purchase custom design services.